-If you haven't signed up for the summer session yet, please do so - there are still spots available in lessons and summer camp for the month of August!
-Go to the documents section and print out a riding agreement form for lessons or a summer camp application.
+If you haven't signed up for riding lessons or camp yet, please do so - there are still spots available!
+Go to the documents section and print out a riding agreement form for lessons or a camp application.
 We still have openings, but the spots are going fast!
-Please call Susan in the evenings at 215-805-6012 if you have any questions - email is not a good way to get in touch, as we are outside all day.
+Please call if you have any questions - email is not a good way to get in touch, as we are outside all day.

 We hold lessons year-round in our indoor arena.
 You must call ahead to place you or your child in a time slot.
-We are offering private lessons at 3 and 4 PM, Monday to Friday, and group lessons at 5 and 6 PM, Monday to Friday.
+We are offering private lessons at 3 and 4 PM, Tuesday to Friday, and group lessons at 5 and 6 PM, Tuesday to Friday.
 We will have many openings in both group and private lessons for new riders on Saturdays at 10, 12, 2, 4, & 6 o'clock.
-Sundays are either mini-camp days or horse show days!
+Sundays are either mini-camp days or trail riding days!
 Please bring a printed and signed riding agreement form, found in the documents section.
 Come dressed appropriately in long pants and sneakers, helmets will be provided free of charge and are absolutely required to mount a horse.
-Send a text at 215-805-6012 for a faster response.
+Send a text for a faster response.
 Let me know which days and times are good for you.
 Please understand that we are not a hack stable, this means we cannot accommodate same day requests.
-Lesson times must be reserved at least a week in advance.
+Lesson times should be reserved at least a week in advance.

-Our farm is managed by Heather McCarty and Jessica Williams.
-With more than 20 years of experience buying, selling, riding, teaching, training and showing horses, we strive to provide the best possible experience for every rider, no matter what their age or ability.
+Our farm is managed by Heather McCarty.
+With more than 30 years of experience buying, selling, riding, teaching, training and showing horses, we strive to provide the best possible experience for every rider, no matter what their age or ability.
 While our first priority is safety, the main goal is to have fun and enjoy horses.

 Located just fifteen minutes from Allentown, twenty minutes from Emmaus, and twenty-five minutes from Macungie in the beautiful Lehigh Valley.